A Few Winning Synopses

 whenever they are alone.

-For the citywide Independence day celebration, Tracy organizes
+For the citywide Independence day celebration, Tracy organizes a

-Tracy doesn’t know.
-Although Riley assures her that Hannah is fine,
+doesn’t know.
+Although Riley assures her that Hannah is fine, Tracy

-understands the problem--she has begun to open her heart and
+problem--she has begun to open her heart and

 K. Hagan, Hand-Me-Down Heartbreak -- Synopsis 6